bsc5/Supreme_Bot/README.md

 # Supreme_Bot
-A script written in python to  automate the process of buying products from websites like Supreme
+A script written in python to  automate the process of buying products from websites like Supreme.
+All 100% my code!